astzweig/docker-letsencrypt-ssl/README.md

 _Note_: You will need to restart the container every time you change one of these environment variables.

+## Caveats
+- This container will renew certificates automatically every month and overwrite the old ones.

 ## License
 - Licensed under the [EUPL][5].
 - Logo: [certification by Creaticca Creative Agency from the Noun Project][4].